SokKanaTorajd/numerical-method/README.md

-This Repository is implementing Jacobi Iteration Method(jacobi.py).
+This Repository is containing:
+- Jacobi Iteration Method(jacobi.py).

-I created this with Salsa Aqilla, student of STMKG (Sekolah Tinggi Meteorologi Klimatologi dan Geofisika).
+- Linear Regression
+- Multiple Linear Regression
+- Polynomial Regression
+- Non Linear Regression
+- Interpolasi
+- Numerical derrivation (notebook version)

+Created with Cha
 There is also a Seidel method(seidel.py) for comparison.